 E | Esther, Book of (following the order of the story) | Esther touching the scepter (Es.
 5:2)

 E | Esther, Book of (following the order of the story) | Haman talks to his wife, Zeresh, and friends (Es.
 5:14)

 E | Esther, Book of (following the order of the story) | Gallows built for Mordecai (Es.
 5:14)

 O | Ornamentation: | Foliate and floral ornaments | Floral motif

 The scroll is formed of 3 membranes on which the Book of Esther is inscribed in 19 text columns (in 10 panels; 9 of them are double and the last one is single) with 22 lines each, except for the col. 16 with 11 lines divided into two parts.

 The style of the script on sheets nos 2 and 3 is different than on the first sheet; the shade of ink is darker, the letters are smaller and the handwriting is denser even if the particular strokes are thinner.
-However, it still represents the square Italian type of Hebrew script.
+However, it still represents an Italian type of Hebrew square script.
 Possibly two different instruments were used for copying the text in the scroll.

 The traditional enlarged and smaller letters are included only in the section of the IX chapter listing the names of Haman's sons (col. 16).